mtollefsen/notebooks/README.md

 - Added primary keys (bolded)
 - Created columns

-## What I Learned
+## What I Used
-- Database normalization and the normal forms
+- Database normalization
-- Sargable queries
+- Window and aggregate functions
 - Expressions that were helpful in troubleshooting the dataset:
   -  IS / IS NOT NULL
   -  DISTINCT